buehler/dotnet-operator-sdk/src/KubeOps.Generator/README.md

 ## Troubleshooting

-*   **Generated files not visible?** Source generators add files during the build process.
+- **Generated files not visible?** Source generators add files during the build process.
 They might not appear directly in your Visual Studio Solution Explorer unless you explicitly look in the `obj/Debug/netX.Y/generated/KubeOps.Generator` folder or use features like VS's "Show all files".
-*   **Changes not picked up?** If you add a new controller/finalizer/webhook and it's not being registered, ensure your project compiles successfully and try rebuilding the solution.
+- **Changes not picked up?** If you add a new controller/finalizer/webhook and it's not being registered, ensure your project compiles successfully and try rebuilding the solution.
-*   **Entity Initializer not working?** Make sure your entity class is marked `partial` and does not have an explicitly defined parameterless constructor if you want the generator to create one.
+- **Entity Initializer not working?** Make sure your entity class is marked as `partial` and does not have an explicitly defined parameterless constructor if you want the generator to create one.